Semnan University: History

 The initial nucleus of Semnan University was formed in 1975 with the establishment of Semnan Higher Education Center.
-It launched its activities with 580 students to study in seven programs (Associate’s Degree) with an area of 5000 square meters.
+It launched its activities with 580 students to study in seven programs (Associate degree) with an area of 5000 square meters.
 Over the years, extensive as well as fundamental changes were implemented at the Center at large.
 In 1989 Semnan Higher Education Center started its work under new title of Semnan Higher Education Complex while it enhanced its Electronic & Civil programs to a Bachelor level.
 Finally, with opening of the faculty of engineering, faculty of teacher training and faculty of veterinary medicine, Semnan Higher Education Complex changed its status to Semnan University in 1994.